Fortress Learning is committed to ensuring that its marketing and advertising complies with AQF requirements.

 For online programs, where a student wishes to transfer from one program (Program A) to another (Program B), the fees are calculated as follows:

-Program B Fee – Program A Fee + Transfer Admin Fee ($150) + $150 per unit completed (or for which any assessment has been reviewed) which cannot directly contribute to Program B.
+Program B Fee – Program A Fee + Transfer Admin Fee ($150) + $150 per unit completed (or for which any assessment has been reviewed) which cannot directly contribute to Program B. When transferring from a program where the fee is more than the new program refunds will not be applied.

 Where a student (Student A) wishes to transfer their enrolment to another student (Student B), Student A must first Withdraw and then any Refund payable may be allocated upon their request to Student B, less a $150 administration fee.
 Transfers of this kind are not permissible during a period of Extension.